Benefits of a Granulated Surface on a Flat Commercial Roof

 - The granules give a roof color, making it more attractive.

-- Another perk is that you can find granulated roofing in various weights, ranging from residential thin-roll roofing to thick 90-pound cap-sheets that are used on commercial roofs.
+- Another perk is that you can find granulated roofing in various weights.
+These range from residential thin-roll roofing to thick 90-pound cap-sheets that are used on commercial roofs.

 - Because the adhesive is not as aggressive, it can be moved while being installed.